| HomeMission Statement

 3,500 km2 of lands whose condition was directly linked with the fate of

+the lake.
 Figure 6.3 Lake Cahuilla, the lower Colorado River,

 the Colorado delta, and the surrounding region.